 In the drawing above, we see pelvic inlet shape and the correlating shape of the pubic arch at the outlet.

-The gynecoid pelvis has a roundish brim which allows fetal rotation when the muscles and ligaments in and around the pelvis aren’t tight and twangy.
+A pelvis with a roundish brim which allows fetal rotation when the muscles and ligaments in and around the pelvis aren’t tight and twangy.

 The pelvic arch in front would allow three fingers to cover the urethra during a “potty dance” – the type of grabbing yourself and try not to pee your pants dance of a child waiting to get to the bathroom.
 Buttocks are round.